 Bosnia-Herzegovina’s mountain scenery is wild and expansive, offering a staggering amount of options for outdoor adventures.
 As the country’s first ecotourism company, Green Visions can help you pick an adventure to suit your needs!
 Guided by experienced locals, you can pick one of their hiking, biking or rafting tours or even create your own custom package.

-This Caucasus republic is a real treat for adventurous souls looking for off-the-beaten-track destinations!
-It’s mountain scenery, diverse regional cultures, appetizing gastronomy and unique wine culture draw more and more international visitors each year.
+This Caucasus republic is a real treat for adventurous souls looking for relatively new sustainable tourism destinations.
+It’s mountain scenery, diverse regional cultures, appetising gastronomy and unique wine culture draw more and more international visitors each year.

 Where to go?